 During the lease term in Kingstowne

-During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Kingstowne, the tenant must allow us to go into the rental home.
-Some justifiable reasons to go into rental property are to:
+During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental property in Kingstowne, the renter must allow us to come into the rental home.
+Some good reasons to enter rental are to:

 - Inspect the rental property,

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental property.
-However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental home.
+However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to harass renters in Kingstowne.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you rent out your investment in Kingstowne
+- Before you rent out your rental in Kingstowne

 - Collections and evictions